 Chester is a medium-sized city located in the state of Pennsylvania.
 With a population of 34,092 people and 13 constituent neighborhoods, Chester is the 22nd largest community in Pennsylvania.

-Chester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Chester isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chester are a mix of both white- and blue-collar jobs.
 Overall, Chester is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Chester who work in office and administrative support (15.90%), healthcare suport services (9.36%), and maintenance occupations (8.41%).

 The rate of college-level education in Chester is quite a bit lower than the national average among all cities of 21.84%: just 10.23% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Chester in 2010 was $14,598, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $58,392 for a family of four.
 Chester also has one of the higher rates of people living in poverty in the nation, with 34.63% of its population below the federal poverty line.

 Chester is a very ethnically-diverse city.
 The people who call Chester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chester residents report their race to be Black or African-American, followed by White.
 Chester also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.58% of the city’s residents.
 Important ancestries of people in Chester include German, Italian, English, and Polish.